aapae/aapae.github.io/_people/2-alan-tapper.md

 email: alandtapper@gmail.com
 ---

-Alan is an Adjunct Research Fellow at the John Curtin Institute of Public Policy at Curtin University in Perth.
-He has taught philosophy and ethics for over 20 years in Perth universities.
-With Stephan Millett he is the author of three secondary school textbooks, entitled Philosophy and Ethics.
-His other academic interests are in the Enlightenment in Britain, philosophy in schools, and Australian family policy matters.
+Alan taught philosophy in Perth for about 20 years, mainly at Edith Cowan University, and has worked as a public policy researcher at the John Curtin Institute of Public Policy, Curtin University, for about 10 years.
+His interests include social policy, philosophy in schools, moral philosophy, professional ethics, and 18th century intellectual history.
+His recent work has been on the Golden Rule and on social practices.